huff-language/huff-docs/src/tutorial/the-basics/README.md

 ## What you are going to learn?

 Unlike other programming languages, creating a Huff contract that returns "Hello, world!" is quite advanced!
-To keep things simple we are going to learn how to create a Huff contract that adds two numbers (then we will dive into "Hello, world!").
+To keep things simple, we are going to learn how to create a Huff contract that adds two numbers (then we will dive into "Hello, world!").
 Open up your editor and create a file called `addTwo.huff`.
-Lets jump in.
+Let's jump in.

 ## Add Two